CHiPs44/hagl_pico_vgaboard/README.md

   - other VGA modes (without restarting)
 - Manage blitting operations to speed up functions below
 - Handle tilemap and tileset (with pixel scrolling, window or full screen,...)
-- Sprites, eventually with scaling / rotation
+- Sprites, as many as possible, eventually with scaling / rotation

 ## Build Instructions